Daniel Naud: Coaching career

 From 2011 to 2014, Naud took over head coaching duties at Austrian HC Innsbruck, guiding the club to the Nationalliga championship title and to promotion to the country’s top-tier league in his first year.
 After three years at the Innsbruck helm, he did not have his contract renewed following the 2013-14 season.

 Prior to the 2014-15 season, Naud was appointed head coach of German second-division club Ravensburg Towerstars.
 In February 2015, he signed a contract extension with the Towerstars through the 2015-16 season and then was handed a contract extension in April 2016.
 He was sacked on October 25, 2016.
 At that time, the Towerstars were sitting in 11th place in the DEL2 standings.
 He was named assistant coach of German DEL outfit EHC Wolfsburg on December 12, 2016 and stayed on that job until the end of the 2017-18 season.
 In February 2019, he took over the head coaching job at DEL2 team Eispiraten Crimmitschau.
 He parted company with the team in March 2020 after one season.
 The Crimmitschau team played 69 games under Naud, winning 30.

 Naud was named head coach of the Bietigheim Steelers prior to the 2020-21 season.
 Under his guidance, Bietigheim won promotion to the German top-tier DEL in 2021.
+In Bietigheim's first DEL season, Naud managed to keep the team in the league.
+On November 26, 2022, he was sacked after only six wins in 22 games of the 2022-23 campaign.
+On February 17, 2023, Naud came back to Bietigheim, accepting the position as Sporting Director.